-New Orleans restaurant matriarch Miss Ella Brennan says that whereas in other places, one eats to live, “In New Orleans, we live to eat.”
-It’s hard to spoil such a big appetite.
+New Orleans restaurant matriarch Miss Ella Brennan once said that whereas in other places, one eats to live, “In New Orleans, we live to eat.”
+It seems that as soon as you step foot in this city, your appetite for just about everything somehow increases: adventure, romance, joy…and food food food.

 Here, we don’t call a friend and ask, “How are you?”
 Instead, it’s either the colloquial “Where y’at?” or, more often, “What’re you eatin’?”
 Here, cuisine is community, cuisine is culture, cuisine is practically church (literally and figuratively— except for the fact that Church is church).
 Food forms the crucial threads of the city’s multicolored fabric: It weaves through the people, the music, the history, the parties, the traditions.
 A style of gumbo can define a neighborhood.
 A roux technique can unite (or divide) generations of families.

+New Orleans has always been recognized by food lovers, but with the advent of the foodie movement, the restaurant scene has positively erupted, and the city is undeniably a foodie destination.
 At last count New Orleans had more than 1,400 restaurants, so there’s goodness in every direction and on every level: in centuries-old grande-dame restaurants and the corner po’ boy shops; in a gas station with shockingly good steam-table food; and in the sleek bistro of a brash, upstart culinary-school grad fusing Grandma’s recipes with unpronounceable techniques and ingredients.
 And that’s not even counting the many bars and nightclubs serving seriously stellar snacks.
+Or the much-anticipated restaurants that are about to open as we’re turning in this book, including Longway Tavern, the Pythian, Thalia, and an unnamed spot from Justin Devillier of La Petite Grocery.

-There are culinary training grounds like the recently renovated Café Reconcile (1631 Oretha Castle Haley Blvd.; www.cafereconcile.org; tel.
-504/568-1157) and Liberty’s Kitchen (422 1/2 S. Broad St.; www.libertyskitchen.org; tel.
-504/822-4011), serving sturdy meals while training young men and women for careers in food service.
-And there are fourth-generation chefs working backstreet dives whose menus and ingredients haven’t varied since, well, forever.
+Culinary training grounds like Café Reconcile (1631 Oretha Castle Haley Blvd.; www.cafereconcile.org; 504/568-1157) and Liberty’s Kitchen (300 N. Broad St. and 1615 Poydras St; www.libertyskitchen.org; 504/822-4011) serve sturdy meals while preparing young men and women for careers in food service.
+And fourth-generation chefs work backstreet dives whose menus and ingredients haven’t varied since, well, forever.

 So indulge and enjoy.
 It’s what you do here.
 Try some of everything.
 We’re particularly big on lunching, since many of the best restaurants have terrific prix-fixe lunch deals that include dishes that’d cost twice as much during dinner.
 Then start planning the next trip, so you can do it again.